fbpx

 9. Install Sump Pump

 Sump pumps are in-ground pumps that pump out extra water from a basement.
-For basements that ever flood, sump pumps are a must.
-These pumps are relatively complicated and do require significant structural and electrical knowledge to install.
+For basements that experience flooding, sump pumps are a necessity.

 Bathroom with two sinks.
 Look under the sinks with installations - tubes and trap.
 Lens flare from daylight.
 Toned image black and white shades